 Most drownings among infants under the age of one occur in bathtubs, while most drownings among children ages one to four occur at pools.
-Young children can drown in as little as one inch of water; therefore, they are at risk of drowning in wading pools, bath and hot tubs, buckets, diaper pails, and toilets.
+Young children can drown in as little as one inch of water; therefore, they are at risk of drowning in wading pools, bath and hot tubs, buckets, diaper pails and toilets.
 The head of an infant or toddler is disproportionately large and heavy, representing approximately 20% of the total body weight, making them top-heavy and unable to escape when head-first in a toilet or bucket.

 Older children are more likely to drown in open water locations such as creeks, lakes and rivers.
-Of the 19 Missouri children who drown in 2009, eight (42%) occurred in swimming pools, nine (47%) occurred in open water locations, and two (11%) occurred in bathtubs.
+Of the 20 Missouri children who drown in 2010, four (20%) occurred in swimming pools, thirteen (65%) occurred in open water locations, one (5%) occurred in a bathtub, and two (10%) occurred in "other" locations (a rock quarry and a decorative goldfish pond).